Title of book

 Sources of information

 The material in the books of Kings was selected from historical documents, which are now lost.
 Three sources are mentioned by name: The first is 'The Book of the Acts of Solomon' (1 Kg 11:41), which probably contained extracts from the temple and court archives, biographical material and possibly the treaty between Solomon and Hiram of Tyre.
-The second is 'The Book of the Chronicles of the Kings of Israel' (1 Kg 14:19, 15:31).
-This appears to cover events from the reign of Jeroboam I to the reign Pekah, up to about 725 BC.
-It is referred to seventeen times.
+The second is 'The Book of the Chronicles of the Kings of Israel' (1 Kg 14:29, 15:31).
+This appears to cover events from the reign of Jeroboam I to the reign of Pekah, up to about 725 BC.
+It is referred to eighteen times.
 Chronicles are records of current events, the official record of all the significant political events during a king's reign, which were kept for safety in the state archives.
 These chronicles are not the same as the Biblical books of 1 and 2 Chronicles, which were written much later.
 The third is 'The Book of the Chronicles of the Kings of Judah' (1 Kg 14:19, 15:7), which appears to cover events from the time of Rehoboam to the reign of Jehoiakim, up to about 590 BC.
 It is referred to fifteen times.
 They were the court records kept in the royal archives in Jerusalem.
 It contains no reference to queen Athaliah, who usurped the throne for seven years.

 Other unnamed sources were probably also used, probably including court records of the reign of David, oral or written records of the ministry of Elijah and Elisha and the other prophets mentioned in Kings.